SimonMckeon/SimonMckeon/README.md

 <h1>About Me</h1>

 <p>I am currently building experiences for recording artists, labels and everything in between @ Modern English.
-I am a lover of all thigs JavaScript, but love to get my hands dirty with whatever tech stack helps me solve a problem.</p>
+I am a lover of all things JavaScript, but love to get my hands dirty with whatever tech stack helps me solve a problem.</p>

 <h1>Recent Projects</h1>